OpenfabricAI Page pattern

 • Privacy regulations mandated on governments and businesses.

-• Local learning: AI models are trained locally.
+• Local learning: tamper proof method of training of AI models locally.

 • Federated learning: Globally trained AI models are optimized and retrained locally without data transfer.

-• Cooperative learning: Local data contributes to a global model continually.
+• Cooperative learning: Local data contributes to a global AI network continually.

 The Innovation Engine that OpenFabric AI champions as the converging point for all key stakeholders allows for the continuous growth of the AI ecosystem leading to an authentic Internet of AI (IoAI).
-Decentralized AI’s ultimate potential is the facilitation of seamlessly interoperable AI agents to collaborate in an incentivized Smart Marketplace.
+Decentralized AI’s ultimate potential is the facilitation of seamlessly interoperable AI agents to collaborate in an incentivized Smart Marketplace with reduced risk.

 To learn more, visit us at www.openfabric.ai